 Within days, I was diagnosed with stage 2 breast cancer.

-Since then, my life has been filled with doctor appointments, chemotherapy and, yes, tears.
+Over the past year, my life has been filled with doctor appointments, chemotherapy and, yes, tears.
 In my darkest moments, I ask, "Why?" though I try not to dwell on that.
 I have too much to do.

 It is not easy to talk about, but I have always known I would share my story.
 Often it still feels surreal, but I know there is power in knowledge.